-Seoul is a good city to visit for backpackers.
+It's common for backpackers to visit Seoul.
 The city isn't the most popular among backpackers, but those who visit will enjoy exploring a fascinating culture and delicious cuisine.
 Because it's a large city, you'll find a diversity of accommodation options including some budget-friendly hostels and hotels.

-For students, both Athens and Seoul are fairly comparable places to visit.
+For students, both Athens and Seoul are high quality places to visit.

 Many students visit Athens.
 International students will appreciate the rich history, archaeological ruins, and unique opportunities that are available here.

 Seoul is a very popular city for students and younger travelers.
 Many international students head to Seoul National University, which has an excellent academic reputation.
 The city is also fun and energetic, so everyone will be entertained.